kiriarf/CV/README.md

 * Worked with guests to solve their problems and helped organize their stay in Kaliningrad, which resulted in many outstanding reviews.

-## Skills

-#### Ability to Learn Quickly

-Due to the lack of a technical background, I have encountered a steep learning curve in the early months of my time as a consultant, yet, with each new project and each new tool that I picked up, I have seen my expertise and understanding of data solutions grow.
-Starting with developing unsophisticated reports in Power BI and Tableau, I have gained foundational knowledge of relational data models and the best practices of data visualisation, which has helped me to move onto complex data engineering and cloud architecture projects within several months.

-Although economics is a vastly different discipline to programming, self-study and research skills that I gained with my degree are highly transferable and will aid me in overcoming any learning challenge, which is called for by the nature of work as a software engineer, where one has to develop continuously and stay up-to-date with the industry.

-Add stuff about Makers being intensive here.

-#### Analytical Skills

-#### Client Service

-#### Another Skill

 ## Education

 **Makers Academy** (September 2020 to December 2020)